-Business Email Compromise (BEC) attacks are the most costly and effective forms of phishing.
-In most cases, these attacks use highly research social engineering to go after the top brass in a company with a motive of stealing corporate dollars or breaching their network.
+Business Email Compromise (BEC) attacks are among the most costly and effective forms of phishing.
+These attacks typically rely on carefully crafted social engineering to target top executives, with the goal of stealing corporate funds or gaining unauthorized network access.

 Targeting Executives Beyond Money